Settings

 - New - Updated value of the resource

-The changed values in the Old and New fields are highlighted in yellow.
+Changed values in the Old and New fields appear highlighted in yellow.

 You can filter activity logs by date range and attributes.
 The search bar helps you refine results with: